Selling to a principal and a budget-constrained agent: Optimal mechanism

-where the inequality follows since $F_1$ first-order stochastic dominates $F_2$ (since $v_1 \ge v_2$).
 If $\kappa_1=b$, the RHS of (\ref{eq:r0}) is $b(1-F_1(b))$, which is the revenue of a {\sc post-1} mechanism with price $b$.
-Hence, a {\sc post-1} mechanism generates higher expected revenue than this {\sc post-2} mechanism.
+But the optimal {\sc post-1} mechanism with a price $\widetilde{\kappa}_1$ generates a strictly greater revenue due to strict concavity of $x(1-F_1(x))$.

-Now assume $\kappa_1 < b$.
+Now assume $\kappa_1 > b$.
 This implies the RHS of (\ref{eq:r0}) is convex combination of $\kappa_1(1-F_1(\kappa_1))$ and $\kappa_2(1-F_1(\kappa_2))$.
 Define